 - What does it take to become a model?

-- What are the different types of modeling?
+- What are the different types of models and modeling work?

 - How do I create a modeling portfolio?

 - How do I get my first modeling job?

 - How do I find a modeling agent?

 - How can I tell if an open call or modeling agency is legit?

 - How do I make a living as a model?

 - What modeling terms should I know?